 - Mild bleeding from nose and gums.

-Other than these Dengue fever symptom, can be easily identified if the patient’s fever does not go away even after a few days.
+Other than these, Dengue fever symptoms can be easily identified if the patient’s fever does not go away even after a few days.

 Causes of Dengue fever

-This Infectious Diseases is mainly caused by the female Aedes mosquitoes.
+This Infectious Disease is mainly caused by the female Aedes mosquitoes.
 These mosquitoes carry the dengue virus and infect a healthy person with dengue fever.

 Treatment for Dengue fever